 In the U.S., 800,000 people have a stroke each year, one every 40 seconds.
 Yet, 80% of strokes are preventable, many Americans cannot identify the stroke warning signs, and most stroke survivors and family caregivers do not know where to go for stroke recovery information.
 This presents a great opportunity to work together to teach Americans how to prevent a stroke, as well as how to recognize, respond to, and recover from a stroke.
 With your help, we can close the gap in stroke awareness and help save lives.

 Let's Work Together to End Stroke

-Join Together to End Stroke to learn about how you can help spread stroke awareness and receive monthly updates about ASA news, health tips and events.
+Join the Together to End Stroke community to learn about how you can help spread stroke awareness and receive monthly updates about ASA news, health tips and events.